 It described a "highly streamlined customs arrangement" that would borrow from existing systems while expanding the use of technology, or a new customs partnership that could mirror the EU`s requirements for imports from the rest of the world.

 Britain also wants an interim customs agreement to allow the freest possible trade of goods by removing the threat of costly logjams at borders and to enable businesses to adapt to any future customs arrangement after leaving the bloc in March 2019.

-Davis said Britain should not have to pay to have a temporary customs union with the EU.
-Any transitional period would most likely last for two years and must be over by the time of the next British election, due in 2022, he said.
+Davis said Britain should not have to pay to have a temporary customs union with the EU and that any transitional period would most probably last for two years.

 Countries that are part of the EU`s customs union are not allowed to negotiate bilateral trade deals, and May`s government has said Brexit means Britain must leave the customs union.